-Three hours after leaving Calgary we touch the base of Cascade mountain and soon after stop at the station at Banff, already famous for its hot springs, which possess wonderful curative powers and which have already attracted thousands of people, many of them from great distances.
-There are hotels here, but not enough as yet to accommodate all of the invalids and tourists; and we find many people living in tents and log huts.
-A very large and handsome hotel is, however, nearing completion.
-The district for many miles about has been reserved by the Canadian government as a national park, and much has already been done to add to its natural beauty, or rather, to make its beauties accessible; for in this supremely beautiful place, the hands of man can add but little.
+Three hours after leaving Calgary we pass the famous anthraeite mines near the base of Cascade Mountain, and soon after stop at the station at Banff, already famous for its hot and sulphurous springs, which possess wonderful curative powers, and which have already attracted thousands of people, many of them from great distances.
+The district for miles about has been reserved by the Canadian government as a national park, and much has already been done to add to its natural beauty, or rather, to make its beauties accessible; for in this supremely beautiful place, the hands of man can add but little.
+Everybody stops here for a day or two at least, and we should do likewise.
+We will find luxurious quarters in a large and handsomely appointed hotel, perched on a hill overlooking the beautiful valley of Bow River. river comes down from its glacier sources at the west, plunges over a precipice beneath the hotel baleonies, and, stretching away through the deep, forested valley, disappears among the distant mountains at the east.
+Half a dozen ranges of magnificent snow-tipped mountains centre here, each differing from the others in form and colour; and the converging valleys separating them afford matchless views in all directions.
+Well-made earriage roads and bridle paths lead to the different springs and wind about among the mountains everywhere.

-We are reminded by the increasing nearness of the fields of snow and ice on the mountain-slopes that we are reaching a great elevation, and an hour from Banff our train stops at a little station, and we are told that this is the summit of the Rocky Mountains just a mile above the sea, but it is the summit only in an engineering sense, for the mountains still lift their white heads five thousand to seven thousand feet above us, and stretch away to the northwest and the southeast like a great back-bone, as indeed they are-the "backbone of the continent."
+Resuming our journey, we are soon reminded by the increasing nearness of the fields of snow and ice on the mountain-slopes that we are reaching a great elevation, and an hour from Banff our train stops at a little station, and we are told that this is the summit of the Rocky Mountains, just a mile above the sea, but it is the summit only in an engineering sense, for the mountains still lift their white heads five thousand to seven thousand feet above us, and stretch away to the northwest and the southeast like a great back-bone, as indeed they are,-the "backbone of the continent."

-Two little streams begin here almost from a common source?
-The waters of one find their way down to the Saskatchewan and into Hudson's Bay and the other joins the flood which the Columbia pours into the Pacific Ocean.
+Two little streams begin here almost from a common source.
+The waters of one find their way down to the Saskatehewan and into Hudson's Bay and the other joins the flood which the Columbia pours into the Pacific Ocean.
 Passing three emerald lakes, deep set in the mountains, we follow the west-bound stream down through a tortuous rock-ribbed cañon, where the waters are dashed to foam in incessant leaps and whirls.
-This is the Kicking-Horse pass.
+This is the Wapta or Kicking-Horse pass.
 Ten miles below the summit we round the base of Mount Stephen, a stupendous mountain rising directly from the railway to a height of more than eight thousand feet, holding on one of its shoulders, and almost over our heads, a glacier whose shining green ice, five hundred feet thick, is slowly crowded over a sheer precipice of dizzy height, and crushed to atoms below.
-From the railway, clinging to the mountain side, we look down upon the river-valley, which, suddenly widening, here holds between the dark pine-clad mountains a mirror-like sheet of water, reflecting with startling fidelity each peak and precipice.
+From the railway, clinging to the mountain side, we look down upon the river valley, which, suddenly widening, here holds between the dark pine-clad mountains a mirror-like sheet of water, reflecting with startling fidelity each peak and precipice.